 - meet a range of new people

-- provide feedback on how to improve mental health services
+- provide feedback on how to improve mental health services to young people

 - develop new skills